The Centurion Lounge: How to Get Access to the High Life

 - Seattle (SEA) — “light bites” only, shower suite

 Here are the lounge locations scheduled to open in 2020 (and what they’re rumored to have):

 On the map above, you’ll see several other lounges located internationally; though these are American Express lounges, they’re not under the Centurion brand.
-You and two guests will usually be able to access these lounges with a Platinum or Centurion card.
+You and two guests will usually be able to access these lounges with one of these cards:

 As noted above, American Express is pretty thoughtful when it comes to Centurion lounges.